cartgr/Generating-Fair-Consensus-Statements-with-Social-Choice-on-Token-Level-MDPs/readme.md

 Experiment results are saved in the `results/` directory, organized by experiment name and timestamp.

-The NeurIPS experiments specifically output to the `results/appendix/` and `results/main_body` directories.
+The AAMAS experiments specifically output to the `results/appendix/` and `results/main_body` directories.
 The results for the experiments in the appendix are organized as:
 ```
 results/appendix/
-├── neurips_gemma_scenario1_beam_search_20250511_222741/
+├── AAMAS_gemma_scenario1_beam_search_20250511_222741/
 │   ├── config.yaml                # Configuration used
 │   ├── results.csv                # Raw results data
 │   └── evaluation/                # Evaluation results